RobertTalbert/discretecs/MTH325-Fall2024/course-docs/MTH 325 Fall 2024 syllabus.md

 | B | All 5 core + 4 others | 4 | 3 | 16 | 50 |
 | C | All 5 core + 2 others | 2 | N/A | 14 | 40 |
 | D | Any 5 | N/A | N/A | 10 | 20 |

+The numbers in the "Skills" column refer to the number of **Master** ratings you earn; **Skilled** and **Beginner** do not count in this total.
+The numbers in Advanced Homework,  Proof problems, and Homework refer to the number of **Success** marks earned.
+We are initially planning on a total of 8 Advanced Homework sets, between 8 and 12 Proof problems, 20 regular Homeworks, and a total of 70 engagement credits; if these numbers should change during the semester, the table will be updated accordingly.